playbanq/WebWalletAPI/README.md

 ###A digital wallet specification for the Web.

 ## Abstract
-This specification defines an API that aims to enable Web applications to carry out electronic commerce transactions using WebWallets.
+This specification defines an API that aims to enable web applications to carry out electronic commerce transactions using WebWallets.

 ## What is a WebWallet?
 A WebWallet is a digital wallet that can temporarily store money on the Web for intended online purchases.